hendrikp/Deformation-Transfer-for-Triangle-Meshes/README.md

  ![alt text](img/example.png "Example")

+## Purpose of this fork
+This fork is extended with methods to transform/visualize/analyze/animate a processing step specific to my work in progress master thesis: `Facial animation based on speech audio using deep learning`

+This fork can't be used on its own as it depends on the FaceSpeechProcessing modules FacialData class, but maybe it helps someone with a similar problem as reference.

+The custom format is structured parquet files, with each row containing one animation pose in the `Y_point`, `X_point` (optional `Z_point`).
+The face tracker OpenFace 2 is producing this data in CSV format, which has been pre-transformed.

+The predetermined neutral pose/reference for each speaker/utterance is contained in follwoing rows: (read through `FacialData.getVertices` with default parameters)
+* `frame=-1` (for each individual utterance)
+* `index=top_mean` (best reference found for speaker from multiple utterances)

 ## TL; DR

 The goal is to transfer animations (deformations) from one model (source) to any other model (target) which does not share the same vertices count.